Information for BRI Members About the Novel Coronavirus and COVID-19 Outbreak

-The Governor has issued multiple emergency Executive Orders.
-The requirement that non-exempt businesses keep 75% of their workforce home begins Saturday, March 21 at 8:00 pm.
-The requirement that non-exempt businesses keep 100% of their workforce home begins Sunday, March 22 at 8:00 pm.
-These orders are set to expire April 17, though it could always be extended by a future order.
+The Governor has issued multiple emergency Executive Orders requiring that non-essential businesses keep 100% of their workforce home beginning Sunday, March 22 at 8:00 pm.
+These orders are set to expire May 15.

 The order requires that “All businesses and not-for-profit entities in the state shall utilize, to the maximum extent possible, any telecommuting or work from home procedures that they can safely utilize.”